semaphoreP/codeastro/Day3/README.md

   * Start a readthedocs page for your repo
   * Aim to finish the basic functionality of your package

+## Learning Objectives

+  * Be able to use docstrings and sphinx to document code for others to use
+  * Profile the run time of your code and identify the computational bottlenecks
+  * Set up and release Python packages publicly

 ## Useful Links

   * [Day 3 Slides](https://docs.google.com/presentation/d/1yL9IwCZztBag5LCMrhwyl_xo8OVx0TVHg8LCRqXb-u8/edit?usp=sharing)